BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute *best* time to visit Manuel Antonio to balance good weather and fewer crowds?
+When is the absolute best time to visit Manuel Antonio National Park to balance good weather and fewer crowds?

-While the dry season (December to April) boasts sunshine, it's also peak tourist time.
-For a sweet spot, aim for the shoulder seasons: late April to May or November.
-You'll still get plenty of sunshine, but the crowds thin out considerably, making the beaches and trails feel much more serene.
-Plus, the rainforest is lush and vibrant after the rains.
+While the dry season (December to April) offers the most sunshine, it's also peak tourist season, meaning more people and higher prices.
+For a sweet spot, I'd aim for the shoulder months of late April/early May or November.
+You'll still get plenty of sunshine, but the crowds thin out considerably, making for a more relaxed experience and often better deals on accommodations.

 What is the cheapest month to visit Manuel Antonio National Park, Costa Rica?